ibm-outthink/mobile/README.md

 ##  Goal: how do I write a cool mobile app to manipulate Bluemix and other services?

-##A#udience: Intermediate mobile and cloud developers
+###Audience: Intermediate mobile and cloud developers

 ###Time to com0lete the journey: 4 hours